Psiphon-Inc/psiphon-windows/src/webui/README.md

 * If we ever want to show home pages inside the app, we will want to disable script error messages.
 To do so, we'll probably need to implement the [`IOleCommandTarget`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683797%28v=vs.85%29.aspx) interface.
 [Ref1](https://groups.google.com/forum/#!topic/microsoft.public.inetsdk.programming.webbrowser_ctl/tE19dIF1uog), [ref2](https://support.microsoft.com/kb/261003).

 * Avoid using `opacity` on text -- for example, to de-emphasize or disable text.
 On IE<=9, text with reduced `opacity` looks jagged and bad.

+* IE7 has some horrible positioning and visibility bugs.
+If you can't figure out why something is invisible (or not) or is being positioned in weird way, read about [`hasLayout`](http://haslayout.net/haslayout) ([also](http://www.satzansatz.de/cssd/onhavinglayout.html)) and ["disappearing content"](http://www.positioniseverything.net/explorer/ienondisappearcontentbugPIE/index.htm).